 RICHARD KOSTELANETZ is an American writer, artist, critic, and editor of the avant-garde who is productive in many fields.
 In 2003 he wrote SoHo: The Rise and Fall of an Artist's Colony.
-In lacanian ink 30 he contributes with "A Fairly Orhodox Anarchist-Libertarian."
-For The Symptom 9 he contributrd with "Towards a Theory of the Tenured Class".
-In lacanian ink 33 he contributes with The Fall of SoHo reconsiderd several years later.
+In lacanian ink 30 he contributed "A Fairly Orhodox Anarchist-Libertarian"; in li 33 he contributed The Fall of SoHo reconsiderd several years later.
+In The Symptom 9 he contributed "Towards a Theory of the Tenured Class".

 JULIA KRISTEVA is a professor of linguistics at the University of Paris VII.
 Among her publications in English are Desire in Language and Tales of Love.
 Interviewed by Josefina Ayerza in Flash Art, she talks about her book "The Samurai."

 CHRISTIAN KUPKE is co-founder of the German interdisciplinary "Society for Philosophy and Sciences of Psyche."
-He contributed the article "The Conflicts of the Obsessional Neurotic" to The Symptom, issue 1.
+He contributed the article "The Conflicts of the Obsessional Neurotic" to The Symptom 1.

 DARIAN LEADER lives and works in London.
 He is the author of Lacan for Beginners.
 His text "The Not-All" was published in lacanian ink 8.
 For The Symptom 10 he collaborates with Bernard Burgoyne in A Problem of Scientific Influence.

 CATHY LEBOWITZ is an editor at Art in America and a contributing editor for lacanian ink.
-In lacanian ink 16, she interviewed Josefina Ayerza about Sue de Beer and Laura Parnes' exhibition at Deitch Projects entitled, Heidi II.
-In lacanian ink 17, she interviewed Josefina Ayerza about Ghada Amer, lacanian ink 20 about Marlene McCarty, lacanian ink 21 about Gary Hill and George Condo.
-She interviews for lacanian ink 23 Josefina Ayerza about Katy Grannan and in lacanian ink 24/25 about Jane and Louise Wilson.
-In lacanian ink 26 she returns to interview Josefina Ayerza on "The Now People, Part II: Life on Earth", Inez van Lamsweerde/Vinoodh Matadin's exhibition at Matthew Marks Gallery in New York City.
-Her collaboration with Josefina Ayerza on Catherine Opie appears in lacanian ink 27.
-In lacanian ink 30 she reviews with Josefina Ayerza "Kohei Yoshiyuki: The Park," and in lacanian ink 31 Luis Gispert, Shirin Neshat, Dawn Mellor.
-In lacanian ink 33 she teams up with Josefina Ayerza reviewing Ridley Howard's work at Leo Koenig, Inc. in New York City, and in lacanian ink 35 she interviews Josefina Ayerza about Mike Kelley, Carroll Dunham and Olaf Breuning.
-She contributes "Eating Alone in the Byways of Smithson" and also invterviews Josefina Ayerza about Martin Kippenberger and Sigmar Polke in lacanian ink 38.
+In lacanian ink 16, she interviewed Josefina Ayerza about Sue de Beer and Laura Parnes' exhibition at Deitch Projects entitled Heidi II.
+In li 17, she interviewed Josefina Ayerza about Ghada Amer; in li 20 about Marlene McCarty; and in li 21 about Gary Hill and George Condo.
+She interviews for li 23 Josefina Ayerza about Katy Grannan and in li 24/25 about Jane and Louise Wilson.
+In li 26 she returns to interview Josefina Ayerza on "The Now People, Part II: Life on Earth", Inez van Lamsweerde/Vinoodh Matadin's exhibition at Matthew Marks Gallery in NYC.
+Her collaboration with Josefina Ayerza on Catherine Opie appears in li 27.
+In li 30 she reviews with Josefina Ayerza "Kohei Yoshiyuki: The Park," and in li 31 Luis Gispert, Shirin Neshat, Dawn Mellor.
+In li 33 she teams up with Josefina Ayerza reviewing Ridley Howard's work at Leo Koenig, Inc. in NYC, and in li 35 she interviews Josefina Ayerza about Mike Kelley, Carroll Dunham and Olaf Breuning.
+She contributes "Eating Alone in the Byways of Smithson" and also invterviews Josefina Ayerza about Martin Kippenberger and Sigmar Polke in li 38.